joeshaw/advent2022/day03-part1/README.md

 Continuing the conversation from Day 2, part 2.
 ChatGPT produced both Go and Rust versions that are complete and correct.

+Run the Go version with `go run rucksack.go`.
+Run the Rust version with `rustc rucksack.rs && ./rucksack`.

 ## Prompt

 Moving onto the next day's puzzles.
 Part 1 is given in the prompt below.
 As before, you must generate a complete program and may use any of the pre-approved programming languages.
 The input is given in an `input.txt` file.